hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/silx/imageview.rst

         deviations.
     * -  .. image:: ../silx/images/menu_aspect.png
             :align: center
-      - This action allows to control the aspect of the displayed data and allows to stretch the data to fill the available canvas or keep its original aspect ratio.
+      - This action allows to control the aspect ratio of the displayed data and allows to stretch the data to fill the available canvas or keep its original aspect ratio.
     * -  .. image:: ../silx/images/menu_orientation.png
             :align: center
       - Control the position of the origin in the image: Select between the top